hfyzah17/Inventory-System-BITP3123/README.md

 - Read inventory item details: Retrieves detailed information about specific inventory items.
 - Update inventory item information: Modifies existing inventory item details, such as quantity adjustments.
 - Delete inventory items: Removes items from the inventory database when they are no longer needed.

+# *The database and tables involve in the projects*

+Database:
+Tables:

 *GROUP MEMBER*

 SITI NURUL NURHAFIZAH BINTI ROSZAIMI (B032210073)